Ryuker/django-practise/_notes/django-practise.md

 ```

 ## 23. Results template
-- we use a `pluralize` option
+- we use a `pluralize` option so if we have more than 1 we use the pluralized word (vote > votes)
-  - not sure what this does yet..
 - the rest is pretty easy to follow
   - we just render the choices with the votes next to them
   - we render some buttons for navigation